-Cathy Dew (MCTS) is a Senior Engineer at Planet Technologies, Graphic Designer and SharePoint MVP based out of Huntsville, Alabama.
+Cathy, MCTS, is a consultant at Planet Technologies, graphic designer and SharePoint MVP based out of Huntsville, Alabama.
 She focuses primarily on branding and user experience and how it relates to the SharePoint platform.
-However she also works with SharePoint from a general End User and Business Analyst perspective as well, defining requirements and governance as needed.
+She also works with SharePoint from a general end user and business analyst perspective, defining requirements and governance as needed.

-She has worked on many SharePoint installations to brand SharePoint and make it look "Not like SharePoint”.
+She has worked on many SharePoint installations to brand SharePoint and make it look "Not like SharePoint."
 Cathy has started and run a number of SharePoint User Groups and is involved with the Women in SharePoint group.
-She has presented sessions on SharePoint branding at user groups, SharePoint Saturday events, conferences, and training sessions.
+She has presented sessions on SharePoint branding, governance and requirements gathering at user groups, SharePoint Saturday events, conferences, and training sessions.
 She also enjoys facilitating conversations and connections for Women in SharePoint as one of the founding board members.

-Chris (BSc), previously a SharePoint Administrator for 3 years is now a trainer for Combined Knowledge.
-Chris trains our Power End Users with a long term goal of training administrators and developers.
-Whilst training and studying SharePoint, Chris also develops our End User Adoption solution, contributing content for the product and finding ways to improve its functionality.
-He has worked on projects with businesses involving large scale SharePoint implementation and has written a course for the new Nintex and SharePoint 2013 products.
+Chris trains our power end users with a long term goal of training administrators.
+Whilst training and studying SharePoint, Chris also manages the product development for our support+ solution, contributing content for the product and finding ways to improve its functionality.
+He has worked on many projects with businesses involving large scale SharePoint implementation and has written a courses for the new Nintex and SharePoint 2013 products.
 Chris has also worked alongside Penelope Coventry and Olga M. Londer as a technical editor for the Step by Step Microsoft SharePoint 2013 book.